Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 The original wiring on my boat trailer was damaged and installed incorrectly by the previous owner.
 Some of the lights were out, but the light bulbs were fine.
 Rather than inspecting the old wires that were already corroded and falling apart, I bought new 4-way trailer wiring and rewired everything myself.

 Installing 4-pin wiring on a trailer is an easy project that takes a few hours or less.
 I had no choice but to install the wiring while my boat was on the trailer, and having to work underneath my boat made the job a little more difficult, but if your trailer is empty, installation is much easier.

 Test the 4-Pin Connector on Your Vehicle

 Whether you're troubleshooting loss of power to lights on your trailer, or installing new wiring, test the connector at the back of your vehicle first to make sure it's working correctly.
 If your harness isn't working, a disconnected ground wire underneath your vehicle may have caused the power to go out, or the wires may be faulty and need replacement.

-On my truck, not only was the trailer wiring bad, but the wiring on my truck was out too.
+On my truck, not only was the trailer wiring bad, but the wiring on my truck was faulty too.
 Initially, I bought a cheap $4 connection tester from Harbor Freight that indicated the wires were working, but I found out later that the tester was obviously wrong.
 Avoid these cheap connection testers.

 The best way to make sure the harness wiring on your vehicle is working properly is to test each pin on the connector plug with a circuit tester, or have a friend connect their trailer plug to your vehicle.
 If you're troubleshooting bad wires, the circuit tester helps determine if the problem exists within the vehicle wiring, or the trailer.
 In my case, I had to get new wiring installed on my truck.